jbsolucoes/ceosmw/README.md

 TCeosServer - Server component to process requests JSONRPC.
 Compatible with all programming languages that implement requests JSONRPC.

 TCeosClient - Component client that makes calls according to the default server implementations.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Thanks for watch

+Jose Benedito - josebenedito@gmail.com
+www.jbsolucoes.net